nwiart/gtech3-projet3-engine/D3D12 Reasons Why An Object Does Not Render.md

 - Shader failed to compile.
 - Pipeline state object not bound.
 - No render target bound.
-- Non-matching input layout and vertex format.
+- Non-matching input layout and vertex format / Malformed input layout.
 - Pipeline state format not matching with swap chain formats.
 - Incorrect vertex / primitive count in draw call.
 - Rendering an object which requires indexing, with a non-indexed draw call.